railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

 .. index::
    single: module; sale_journal

-Install the module :mod:`sale_journal` to work with journals.
-This adds three new concepts to Open ERP:
+Install the Reconfigure option `Invoicing Journals` for Sales Management or the :mod:`sale_journal` module to work with different journals.
+This adds three new concepts to OpenERP:

 * Invoicing journals,